 touch ~/.ssh/config

-Open the file with your preferred editor and add the following:
+Now, open the file with your preferred editor and add a block like this:

 Host server1